Yacine Oualid

-Yacine El-Mahdi Oualid (born on 12 June 1993) he is the Algerian Minister of Agriculture and rural development.
+Yacine El-Mahdi Oualid (born 12 June 1993) he is the Algerian Minister of Agriculture and rural development.

 Education

-Qualid holds a Doctor of Medicine (2018) from the Sidi Bel Abbès University.
+Oualid holds a Doctor of Medicine (2018) from the Sidi Bel Abbès University.

 Career

 Oualid founded the company Smart Solutions Hosting in 2016.

 In 2019, Oualid co-founded the startups Smart Ways and Bright Solutions.

 Oualid was appointed Minister Delegate to the Prime Minister in charge of Knowledge Economy, Start-ups and Micro-enterprises in 2020.

 Since 9 September 2022, Oualid has been Minister of Knowledge Economy, Start-ups and Micro-enterprises.

 As of November 19, 2024, Yacine Oualid has been appointed as Minister of Vocational Training and Education.